×

 Author EVO

-• Planned preventive maintenance (PPM) is when a landlord takes a proactive approach to property inspection and repair.
+In the residential housing sector, planned preventative maintenance (PPM) is when a landlord takes a proactive approach to property inspection and repair.

 It involves scheduling regular inspections and planning preventive maintenance jobs throughout a tenancy.